Experiential Space Research Lab Artists

 Jonathon is a conceptual artist and philosopher widely known for his conceptually-driven, interdisciplinary art projects.
 Using thought experiments as his medium, his work questions assumptions about self, society, and technology.
-His work has been shown at institutions including LACMA and The Long Now Foundation, and he has authored six books.
+In addition to authoring six works, his work has been shown at institutions including LACMA, The Long Now Foundation, Crocker Art Museum, and many more.

 Combining environmental science and digital art, Kelly is an artist-ecologist whose work centers on designing and visualizing regenerative landscapes with post-disciplinary systems thinking.
 Most recently, Kelly has been working on the Atlas of Distressed Geographies, a visual narrative and comprehensive research project that traces the edges of desertification around the world.

 Kevin Bernard Moultrie Daye